markuszoeller/markuszoeller.github.io/posts/drafts/project-docs-rst-markup-sphinx/index.rst

 Use different themes
 --------------------

-*Sphinx* uses themes for styling the content.
-The default theme is called *Alabaster*.
+|sph| uses themes for styling the content.
+The default theme is
+called *Alabaster*.
 That's the one you've seen in the image before.
 It's a good start for creating your own theme (I won't cover this here, more info at [#sphinxtheme]_) but it's very simplistic and unfortunately not